ifa6/Phoenix-Tpl/README.md

 Simply run

     $ bash utils/web_to_root.sh
+    $ git add --all
+    $ git commit -m 'move web to root'

 and point your web server to the root directory of this project.

+I already created a default user with username `root` and password `toor`.
+Please create a new user and remove this one *before* you deploy the system.

 ### How to add content
 All content should be kept inside the `data` folder.
 Some example content has